Alan Hickinbotham: Football

-Before his business career, Hickinbotham played six matches as a key defender for Geelong Football Club.
-He later captain-coached South Adelaide Football Club and retained ties with the club until his death.
+Hickinbotham was captain-coach of Irymple Football Club in the Sunraysia Football League in 1952 (runners up) and 1953 (3rd), before returning to Adelaide.

 In 2005 South Adelaide renamed their home ground Hickinbotham Oval, (formerly Noarlunga Oval), in his honour.
 He played four representative games for South Australia.

 In the early 1970s, Hickinbotham was part of a committee that drove the development of Football Park, a dedicated Australian rules football ground for major matches in Adelaide.

 Politics

 He unsuccessfully stood as a Liberal Party candidate for the Division of Hawker in the 1969 Federal election.

 Death

 Hickinbotham died in May 2010 after a long illness, aged 84.